Cecil Leeson

-Cecil B. Leeson (16 December 1902 – 17 April 1989), a musician and teacher, was widely credited with establishing the saxophone as a legitimate concert instrument in the U.S.
+Cecil B. Leeson (October 16, 1902 – April 17, 1989) was an American musician and teacher who was widely credited with establishing the saxophone as a legitimate concert instrument in the United States.

 Early life

-While living in the southwest, he received a degree from the Tempe Normal School of the Arizona State Teacher's College.
-He then began engineering study at the University of Arizona, at which point he began playing saxophone.
-In 1921, Cecil Leeson enrolled as a saxophone major in Dana's Musical Institute in Warren, Ohio (currently part of Youngstown State University), graduating in 1925.
+While Leeson lived in the southwestern United States, he received a degree from the Tempe Normal School of the Arizona State Teacher's College.
+He then began studying engineering at the University of Arizona, at which point he began playing saxophone.
+In 1921, Cecil Leeson enrolled as a saxophone major in Dana's Musical Institute in Warren, Ohio (today a part of Youngstown State University), graduating in 1925.